coqui-ai/TTS/README.md

 Please feel free to offer new changes and pull things off.
 We are happy to discuss and make things better.

-## Problems waiting to be solved.
-- Punctuations at the end of a sentence sometimes affect the pronunciation of the last word.
-Because punctuation sign is attended by the attention module, that forces the network to create a voice signal or at least modify the voice signal being generated for neighboring frames.
-- ~~Simpler stop-token prediction.
-Right now we use RNN to keep the history of the previous frames.
-However, we never tested, if something simpler would work as well.~~ Yet RNN based model gives more stable predictions.
-- Train for better mel-specs.
-Mel-spectrograms are not good enough to be fed Neural Vocoder.
-Easy solution to this problem is to train the model with r=1.
-However, in this case, model struggles to align the attention.
-- irregular words: "minute", "focus", "aren't" etc. Even though ~~it might be solved~~ (Use a better dataset like Nancy or train phonemes enabled.)

 ## Major TODOs
 - [x] Implement the model.
 - [x] Generate human-like speech on LJSpeech dataset.